sigmagamma/portl/README.md

 # poRTL
-Portal 1 translation tool for right-to-left languages (in the process of adding support for other source games - see https://github.com/sigmagamma/portl/issues/6 ).
+Source engine translation tool for right-to-left languages

+in the process of adding support for other source games.
+Current working branch is [feat-stanley](https://github.com/sigmagamma/portl/tree/feat-stanley)
+.
+If you want to start working on a new game, checkout that branch and then create a new one out of it.
+Snapshot branches for Portal release are [portal-0.9.0-left-align](https://github.com/sigmagamma/portl/tree/portal-0.9.0-left-align) and [portal-0.9.0-right-align](https://github.com/sigmagamma/portl/tree/portal-0.9.0-right-align) .

+See https://github.com/sigmagamma/portl/issues/6 for details on other source games.

 This project was created for the Portal 1 Hebrew fan translation, details on which (in Hebrew) you can find here: